Torrance DUI Lawyer

 - Punishment: Sentencing range of 16 months, 2 years, or 4 years for each count.

-- What is the DA’s Filing Theory?: Your driving pattern in conjunction with his intoxication amounted to “ordinary negligence” rather than “gross negligence”.
+- What is the DA’s Filing Theory?: Your driving pattern in conjunction with his intoxication amounted to “ordinary negligence” rather than “gross negligence.”

-If, as a result of the collision you were in, someone has died, and the police are NOT able to produce evidence that you were intoxicated, the District Attorney has several filing options when considering how to proceed with you case:
+If, as a result of the collision you were in, someone has died, and the police are NOT able to produce evidence that you were intoxicated, the District Attorney has several filing options when considering how to proceed with your case:

 Filing Option 1: Vehicular Manslaughter (Felony Charge; Gross Negligence)